 Dr. Colin West - Professor of Medicine, Medical Education, and Biostatistics, Mayo Clinic

-Dr. West, Co-Director of the Mayo Clinic Program on Physician Well-Being, will join us to share his work with Dr. Tait Shanafelt and Dr. Lotte Dyrbye documenting the drivers and consequences of physician distress, as well as emerging research on solutions.
+Dr. West, Co-Director of the Mayo Clinic Program on Physician Well-Being, joined us to share his work with Dr. Tait Shanafelt and Dr. Lotte Dyrbye documenting the drivers and consequences of physician distress, as well as emerging research on solutions.

-He will provide updates on successful and progressive nationwide initiatives to prioritize and enhance physician well-being and lead several workshops during the conference to identify actionable approaches at individual, organizational and system levels.
+He provided updates on successful and progressive nationwide initiatives to prioritize and enhance physician well-being and lead several workshops during the conference to identify actionable approaches at individual, organizational and system levels.

 Dr. Mick Krasner - Professor of Clinical Medicine, Co-Director, Mindful Practice Programs, University of Rochester School of Medicine and Dentistry

-Dr. Krasner will share research on mindful practice, narrative medicine and appreciative inquiry.
-He will explore ways to utilize these practices to increase physician well being, enhance our relationships in medicine and promote collaborative organizational change.
+Dr. Krasner shared research on mindful practice, narrative medicine and appreciative inquiry.
+He explored ways to utilize these practices to increase physician well being, enhance our relationships in medicine and promote collaborative organizational change.

 Dr. Emiliana Simon-Thomas - Science Director of Greater Good Science Center, University of California, Berkeley

-Dr. Simon-Thomas will share cutting-edge research on empathy, compassion and gratitude.
-She will also explore the science that connects collaborative relationships, social affiliation and caregiving to both individual and organizational health.
+Dr. Simon-Thomas shared cutting-edge research on empathy, compassion and gratitude.
+She also explored the science that connects collaborative relationships, social affiliation and caregiving to both individual and organizational health.